Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Problem Statement Modeling

 \section{Problem Statement \& Modeling}

-In this section we formally present the Dynamic Ridesharing, and Fleet Relocation (DRSFR) problem.
+In this section we formally present the Ridesharing problem.
 To avoid introducing unnecessary notation, we only present the description of the model here; precise notation and details are provided in the respective sections where they are used.

-In the DRSFR problem there is a (potentially infinite) metric space $\mathcal{X}$ representing the topology of the environment, equipped with a distance function $\delta: \mathcal{X} \times \mathcal{X} \rightarrow \mathds{R}_{\geq 0}$.
+In the Ridesharing problem there is a (potentially infinite) metric space $\mathcal{X}$ representing the topology of the environment, equipped with a distance function $\delta: \mathcal{X} \times \mathcal{X} \rightarrow \mathds{R}_{\geq 0}$.
 Both are known in advance.
-At any moment, there is a (dynamic) set of available taxi vehicles $\mathcal{V}_t$, ready to service customer requests (i.e., drive to the pick-up, and subsequently to the destination location).
-Between servicing requests, vehicles can relocate to locations of potentially higher demand, to mitigate spatial search frictions between drivers.
-Customer requests appear in an online manner at their respective pick-up locations, wait to potentially be matched to a shared ride, and finally are serviced by a taxi to their respective destination.
+At any moment, there is a (\emph{dynamic}) set of available taxi vehicles $\mathcal{V}_t$, ready to serve customer requests (i.e., drive to the pick-up, and subsequently to the destination location).
+Between serving requests, vehicles can \emph{relocate} to locations of potentially higher demand, to mitigate spatial search frictions between drivers.
+Customer requests appear in an online manner at their respective pick-up locations, \emph{wait} to potentially be matched to a shared ride, and finally are served by a taxi to their respective destination.
 In order for two requests to be able to share a ride, they must satisfy \emph{spatial}, and \emph{temporal} constraints.
 The former dictates that requests should be matched only if there is good spatial overlap among their routes.
 Yet, due to the latter constraint, requests cannot be matched even if they have perfect spatial overlap, if they are not both `active' at the same time.
-Finally, the DRSFR is an inherently \emph{online} problem, as we are unaware of the requests that will appear in the future, and need to make decisions before the requests expire, while taking into account the dynamics of the fleet of taxis.
-The \emph{goal} is to \emph{minimize the cumulative distance driven} by the fleet of taxis, while maintaining \emph{high QoS}, given that we \emph{serve all requests}.
-Serving all requests improves passenger satisfaction, and, most importantly, allows us to ground our evaluation to a common scenario, ensuring a fair comparison.
+Finally, ridesharing is an inherently \emph{online} problem, as we are unaware of the requests that will appear in the future, and need to make decisions before the requests expire, while taking into account the dynamics of the fleet of taxis.